sambatv/imagecheck/docs/README.md

 It contains:

-* the version of the `imagecheck` application used to generate the settings file
+* the version of `imagecheck` used to generate the settings file
 * the disabled status of all scanning
 * the scan settings for all scanners used by `imagecheck` in order of scanning